navgurukul/newton/python/basic-definition/definitions-part-1.md

 ### Front-end
 Front-end web development is the practice of converting data to graphical interface for user to view and interact with data through digital interaction using HTML, CSS, Javascript.
 ### Back-end
 Back end Development refers to the server side of development where you are primarily focused on how the site works.
-Making updates and changes in addition to monitoring functionality of the site will be you're primary responsibility.
+Making updates and changes in addition to monitoring functionality of the site will be you're primary responsibility.Example of back-end language are Python,Java,Node.js,etc.
 ### Icon
 Icon is a small visual display of an application which can be activated by clicking on it.
 ### Internet